Tutorial: Configure Workday for automatic user provisioning

 This section describes the end-to-end user provisioning solution architecture for common hybrid environments.
 There are two related flows:

-- Authoritative HR data flow – from Workday to on-premises Active Directory: In this flow worker events (such as New Hires, Transfers, Terminations) first occur in the cloud Workday HR tenant and then the event data flows into on-premises Active Directory through Azure AD and the Provisioning Agent.
+- Authoritative HR data flow – from Workday to on-premises Active Directory: In this flow worker events (such as New Hires, Transfers, Terminations) first occur in the cloud Workday HR tenant and then the event data flows into on-premises Active Directory through Microsoft Entra ID and the Provisioning Agent.
 Depending on the event, it may lead to create/update/enable/disable operations in AD.

-- Writeback flow – from on-premises Active Directory to Workday: Once the account creation is complete in Active Directory, it is synced with Azure AD through Azure AD Connect and information such as email, username and phone number can be written back to Workday.
+- Writeback flow – from on-premises Active Directory to Workday: Once the account creation is complete in Active Directory, it is synced with Microsoft Entra ID through Microsoft Entra Connect and information such as email, username and phone number can be written back to Workday.

 End-to-end user data flow